 Before you see anything else, you should know the difference between different terminologies that are often (incorrectly) used interchangeably.

-Terminal is the graphical application that runs a shell by default.
+The terminal is a graphical application that runs a shell by default.

 Shell is difficult to visualize separately from the terminal.
-The terminal is running a shell, usually Bash shell by default in Ubuntu.
+The terminal runs a shell, usually Bash shell by default in Ubuntu.
 Like terminals, there are various shells as well.
-Bash is the most popular of them all and default shell on most Linux distributions.
+Bash is the most popular of them all and the default shell on most Linux distributions.

-The commands you type is interpreted by the shell.
+The commands you type are interpreted by the shell.
 Often people think that screen they see in the terminal is the shell.
 That’s fine for understanding.

-Command line is not something specific to Linux.
+The Command line is not something specific to Linux.
 Every operating system has a command line interface.
-Many programming languages have command line interface.
-It’s a term used for the interface where you can run and execute commands.
+Many programming languages have command line interfaces.
+It’s a term for the interface where you can run and execute commands.

-There is this video by Luke Smith that explains it in detail with examples.
-I won’t go in details here anymore to keep things on the track.
+This video by Luke Smith explains it in detail with examples.
+I won’t go into details anymore to keep things on track.